Getting Tested for Chlamydia

 Screening is easy and free and confidential.
 All we need is a urine/pee sample and if you are female you can take your own swab, it’s easier than inserting a tampon.

-Visit any Knowsley Contraception and Sexual Health Service Session to get tested.
+Order an online test (see link above ), alternatively ,visit any Knowsley Contraception and Sexual Health Service Session to get tested.